ACCA P7 Advanced Audit and Assurance Video Lectures

-As well also prepare straight forward knowledge too. because in the audit exam there are many areas that examiner test straightforwardly and purely knowledge-based. so those can be rote learning. for for you can check our Audit and Assurance exam tips
+As well also prepare straightforward knowledge too. because in the audit exam there are many areas that the examiner test straightforwardly and purely knowledge-based. so those can be rote learning. you can check our Audit and Assurance exam tips

 Substantive procedures are a major area of the Audit and Assurance course, so you need to learn substantive procedures very defectively.

 Let us sacrifice our today so that our children can have a better tomorrow

 International Code of Ethics for Professional Accountants ACCA AA & AAA